When the Answer is No

 All the while, my stomach churns.
 And I pray.

 You, my dear brothers and sisters in Blue, are a very unusual breed of people.
-You race through the night, in a hurry to take care of the crimes being committed by hateful people.
+You race through the night, in a hurry to stop the danger being committed by selfish, hateful people.

 You run toward the gunfire.